 At the emirate level, each emirate has its own practices and procedures, the most developed of which are in the emirate of Dubai.
 The various free zones in the UAE, including the Dubai International Financial Centre (DIFC) and the Abu Dhabi Global Market (ADGM), have specific laws, rules and practices that apply in the relative free zone.

 Each emirate has its own laws in relation to real property.
 In Dubai, a freehold interest can be mortgaged and the security registered with the Dubai Land Department.
-However, the mortgagee can only be a bank licensed with the Central Bank.
+However, the mortgagee can only be a bank or a finance company licensed with the Central Bank.
 Dubai also has special laws allowing the enforcement of land mortgages.
 The UAE has a number of commercial registers where security interests may be recorded, depending on the type of asset or entity against which the charge is recorded.

-With regard to a choice of governing law provisions in a contract, UAE law recognises the principle that the parties to a contract may choose the governing law of said contract.
+UAE law recognises the principle that the parties to a contract may choose the governing law of said contract.

 In practice, however, if an agreement with a foreign governing law provision is presented to a court in the UAE for interpretation or enforcement, the court may well apply UAE law regardless of any contrary choice of law by the parties.
 In circumstances where the court agrees to apply the foreign governing law, the applicable provisions of the foreign governing law will have to be established as a matter of fact.

-With regard to a choice of jurisdiction provision in a contract, with the exception of arbitration and the DIFC Courts as the choice of jurisdiction, UAE courts may assume jurisdiction as a matter of law (notwithstanding a foreign jurisdiction clause) if the defendant is a UAE national or a resident of the UAE.
+With regard to a choice of jurisdiction provision in a contract, with the exception of arbitration and the DIFC courts as the choice of jurisdiction, UAE courts may assume jurisdiction as a matter of law (notwithstanding a foreign jurisdiction clause) if the defendant is a UAE national or a resident of the UAE.
 The UAE courts may also assume jurisdiction as a matter of law, even when the defendant is not resident/domiciled in the UAE, and in specific circumstances, if the dispute has certain minimum ties to the UAE, such as actions involving real estate in the UAE, actions related to an obligation that was made, performed or supposed to be performed in the UAE or related to a contract to be attested in the UAE, and actions where one of the defendants has a residence or domicile in the UAE.
 These provisions supersede any agreement between the parties.

 Real estate actions, labour disputes and any disputes between a principal and an agent regarding a commercial agency agreement are reserved exclusively for the jurisdiction of the UAE courts.